roberts1000/rspec_n/README.md

 Releases are versioned using [SemVer 2.0.0](https://semver.org/spec/v2.0.0.html) with the following caveats:

-1. Support for a Ruby version, that reaches EOL, is removed in a major or minor release.
+1. Support for Ruby versions, that reach EOL, can be removed in a major **or** minor release.

 ## Supported Ruby Versions